AskMeAgain/Event-Meshinery/README.md

 request results in an error and you want to resume this process, you just need to replay the message, which triggers the processing again.

+Each Inputsource gives you an easy way of replaying a single event, which feeds the event back into the scheduler to work on

 ## Advantages

 * This framework lets you structure your code in a really transparent way by providing a state store independent api
-* You can separate the business from the underlying implementation layer
+* You can separate the business layer from the underlying implementation layer
-* This framework is lightweight.
-Checking the inner workings is easy!
-* Providing your own custom classes is also super easy
 * You can resume a process in case of error and you will start exactly where you left off
 * Fine granular configs for your thread management
-* Fast TTM: switching between state stores is super easy: Start with memory, if you need more guarantees switch to mysql or kafka!
+* Fast time-to-market: switching between state stores is super easy: Start with memory for fast iteration cycles, if you need more guarantees switch to mysql or kafka without much work
-* Processing is done stateless.
-No need to worry about race conditions (for you)
-* Easily integrated (using Spring or by constructing everything by hand)
+* Easily integrated (using Spring or by constructing everything by hand, check the examples)
+* Create a complete event diagram to map your events and how they interact with each other (see "Draw the Graph")

 ## Draw the Graph

 This framework provides you with the possibility to draw graph diagrams!
-Provide a list of tasks to the MeshinaryDrawer.start() method and it returns a byte[] stream.
+Provide a list of tasks to the MeshinaryDrawer.start() method and it returns a byte[] stream of a png.
 This is done via  [GraphStream](https://graphstream-project.org/) and you can even style them by yourself.

 ![example-graph](example-graph.png)

-## Setup
+## Architectur

-This project contains lots of example apps, which show how to setup Meshinery and each consists of 3 basic classes:
+This project contains lots of example apps, which show how to setup Meshinery.
+Each consists of 4 basic classes:

+* MeshineryTask
+* MeshineryProcessor
+* RoundRobinScheduler
+* Source

 ### MeshineryTasks

-MeshineryTask represent an input event and the handling of such an event.
-This definition is worked on in order.
-We trigger event-b before executing processorB and we execute processorB before we trigger/write event "event-c"
+MeshineryTask describes a single unit of work, which consists of an input source, a list of processors and one or multiple output calls.
+An input source takes an eventkey/id, which gets fed to the inputsource to produce data.
+This data is fed to the processors and multiple output sources, which spawn more events.

     var meshineryTask = MeshineryTask.<String, TestContext>builder()
-        .read("state-a", executorService) //Input state & thread config .taskName("cool task name") //Task Name for logging .outputSource(outputSource) //Output implementation
+        .read("state-a", executorService) //Input state & thread config .taskName("cool task name") //Task Name for logging .defaultOutputSource(outputSource) //Output implementation
         .process(processorA) //Processing step
         .write("event-b") //Event "event-b" is triggered/written
         .process(processorB) //Another Processing step
         .write("event-c") //Event "event-c" is triggered/written
         .build()

+### Context

+A single tasks defines a single type (Context), which gets worked and passed on.
+This type is used in processors for input and output type.
+If you want to change this type, you need to call the contextSwitch() method which takes a mapping method to the new Context type and a new defaultOutputSource

+    var task = MeshineryTask.<String, TestContext>builder()
+        .inputSource(inputSource)
+        .defaultOutputSource(defaultOutput)
+        .read(INPUT_KEY, executor) //here the Context is TestContext .contextSwitch(contextOutput, this::map) //we switch to TestContext2 via the mapping method .process(testContext2Processor) //this processor works on TestContext2
+        .write(INPUT_KEY); //writing event

 ### MeshineryProcessor

 Processors return all CompletableFuture's, which are handled by a provided Executor implementation.
 The executor implementation is the same as the one provided in MeshineryTask.

-    @Component
     public class ProcessorSimulatingRestCall implements MeshineryProcessor<TestContext> {

         @Override
+        @SneakyThrows
         public CompletableFuture<TestContext> processAsync(TestContext context, Executor executor) {
               return CompletableFuture.supplyAsync(() -> {

               System.out.println("Rest call");
-              try {
               Thread.sleep(3000);
-              } catch (InterruptedException e) {
-                e.printStackTrace();
-              }

               System.out.println("Received: " + context.getTestValue1());

               return context.toBuilder()